Psychotherapy Training and Accreditation

-Ann has attended training with the Irish Centre for Emotionally Focused Therapy (IECEFT) on working with couples.
-She has also trained with Bob and Rita Resnick, who are experts in the field of Gestalt Therapy for couples, and is currently studying for a certificate in couple counselling.
+Ann is a trained Emotionally Focused Therapy (EFT) working with couples.
+She has also trained with Bob and Rita Resnick, who are experts in the field of Gestalt Therapy for couples, and holds a certificate in couples counselling from PCI college Dublin.

 Ann attends regular supervision as part of her ethical commitment to her work and abides by the code of ethics outlined by the Irish Association for Counselling and Psychotherapy (IACP).

 Counselling and Psychotherapeutic Approach

 Ann works with both individual clients and couples.
 Her core approach is in Humanistic and Integrative Psychotherapy; wherein the therapy is client led and the client is held in a safe therapeutic relationship.
 This facilitates the client to address issues arising in their lives.